Joseph Wilhelm Rinck von Baldenstein (prince-bishop): Biography

-He was ordained as a priest on 31 March 1736.
 On 22 January 1744 the cathedral chapter of Basel Münster elected him to be the new Prince-Bishop of Basel, with Pope Benedict XIV confirming his appointment on 13 April 1744.
 He was consecrated as a bishop on 22 November 1744.
+In 1747 Emperor Francis I granted him the imperial investiture.
+At the beginning of his reign he followed a strict policy of neutrality, but later opened himself to the influence of the French ambassadors at Solothurn, and in 1758 concluded a military capitulation with France on the Confederate model.